 * We all learn and adopt certain roles based on our past experiences.
 Some of these roles are enjoyable and healthy.
 Others may be confining because they interfere with our activities and relationships.

 * It is important to question family roles we take for granted.
 We can do things differently.
-Louis, for example, might benefit from expressing his feelings to Tina.
-Similarly, Diane would probably be happier and less resentful if she were more assertive with Tim.
-They need not be their parents.

 * Communicating feelings directly is ideal.